-At the 31st March 2014 contractual commitments on existing capital schemes totalled £361,000 (2012/13 £577,000).
-The largest single commitment was for £133,000 in respect of contributions to the county-wide rural broadband project.
+At the 31st March 2015 contractual commitments on existing capital schemes totalled £416,000 (2013/14 £361,000).

-16. Investment Properties
+15. Investment Properties

 There are no restrictions on the Council's ability to realise the value inherent in its investment property portfolio or in the Council's right to the remittance of income and the proceeds of disposal.
 The Council has no contractual obligations to purchase, construct or develop investment property or for repairs, maintenance or enhancement.